Kwiddy/Janus/README.md

 let app = express();
 ```

-Following this, in *app.js* I create the lists that will store the separate entities when required.
-These lists are:
+Following this, in *app.js* I create the lists that will store the several different separate entities when required.
+A REST API provides each entity with appropriate GET/POST meoth.ds These lists are:
 ``` javascript
 let empList = []; //stores employers
 let descriptions = []; //stores job descriptions